dymmond/esmerald/docs/en/docs/directives/directives.md

 ### After generation

-Once the project and apps are generated, executing `make run` will throw a `ImproperlyConfigured` exception.
+Once the project and apps are generated, executing `task run` will throw a `ImproperlyConfigured` exception.
 This is because the `urls.py` expects to be populated with application details.

 ### Example